 What is Teradata Spool Space?

-Teradata Spool Space is a workspace that Teradata uses to store temporary and final results sets.
-Spool Space is only used temporarily and released when it is no longer needed or automatically when the session ends.
-There are four types of Spool Space, which we will explain at the end of this article.
+Teradata uses Spool Space as a temporary workspace to store intermediate and final result sets.
+This space is only used temporarily and is released when it is no longer needed or automatically at the end of the session.
+Later in this article, we will explain the four categories of Spool Space.

 How can we increase the spool space in Teradata?